The hype around artificial intelligence (AI) has led to lots of jargon making the technology difficult to understand in product development.

 A focus on decision-making removes away the complexities of specific methodologies or the noise of industry jargon.
-This more general definition helps product managers to be more attentive to the challenge space – it removes distractions that can lead product managers to think about solutions too early in the product development process.
+This more general definition helps managers to be more attentive to the challenge space.
+It removes distractions that can lead product managers to think about solutions too early in the product development process.

 Let’s start quickly with what product managers’ responsibilities are:

 - market share, revenue, profit, and return on investment for all the channels/categories of business and key customers.

-If we look at this as the problem-solving machine, it will bring a lot to the product manager’s job.
+If we look at AI as the problem-solving machine, it’ll bring a lot to the product manager’s job.
 But first, please let me introduce you to three levels of product managers’ journey.